Hunter Benefits Consulting Group

 • Why are they important for Defined Benefit (DB) plans?
 The total value of the assets in the plan, either at the beginning or at the end of the year, affects how much money the plan needs to contribute.
 Therefore, the assets in the plan must be reconciled to make sure that all the deposits and withdrawals have been recorded correctly.

 • How do we get them?
-In most cases, we can download the assets directly from your recordkeeper.
+In most cases, we can download the assets directly from your record keeper.
 In some cases, you may need to give us copies of the asset statements.

 • What is it?
 The Annual Questionnaire is a list of questions that ask for information that we can’t get from the employee census or from the company that manages your plan’s assets (recordkeeper).
 The questions are different for different types of plans, so please follow the “skip ahead” instructions carefully.